Do you know what your customers are saying about your product or service?

 - Supports social listening and customer service efforts

 - Improves the quality of word of mouth marketing

 NPS should fold into your larger customer retention strategy and act as a supplement to the work your customer success team is doing.
 It’s a gut-check on how your company is doing, how you can improve, and most importantly, what you can do to improve the customer experience.

 Activate your brand advocate with NPS

 Now that you understand how NPS works, it’s time to put it into action.
-Remember, your NPS score is flexible and improve and dip as time goes on.
-Don’t stop improving once you hit an ‘excellent’ NPs and always push the envelope
+Remember, your NPS score is flexible and can improve and dip as time goes on.
+Don’t stop improving once you hit an excellent NPS score, and always push the envelope.